isabelc/Max-Quantity-For-WC-Shops/readme.txt

 To set the number, go to your WordPress dashboard.
 Go to WooCommerce -> Settings -> Inventory tab.
 Scroll down to "Maximum Quantity Limit Per Product".
 Set your desired limit there.

+For more info, see the [FAQ](http://wordpress.org/plugins/woocommerce-max-quantity/faq/) and the [plugin web page](http://isabelcastillo.com/downloads/woocommerce-max-quantity-plugin).

+For support, please use the [Support forum](http://wordpress.org/support/plugin/woocommerce-max-quantity).

+Contribute or fork it [on Github](https://github.com/isabelc/Woocommerce-Max-Quantity).

 == Installation ==